The day I died, I was in the supermarket.

 The voices fell silent, and I ground my teeth.
 I hardly ever got angry – well, I hadn’t done before.
 I was quite laid-back.
 This surge of anger was a new feeling for me.
 It felt … I smiled.
 My heart pounded with pleasure.
 It felt good to be this angry.

 My left foot smashed against the door.
 It ploughed through the hard, cold metal like paper and I instantly felt the warmth of the room beyond.
-It looked like the morgues I’d seen on TV shows; blank and clinical, with a couple of tables and collections of instruments dotted around the room.
+As I slid myself out, it looked like the morgues I’d seen on TV shows; blank and clinical, with a couple of tables and collections of instruments dotted around the room.
 A couple of women were staring at me, their faces blank with shock.
 I grinned.
 I felt invincible.
+I felt hungry, too, and my body instinctively reacted.

 I watched the woman’s body drop; she was already dead.
 That was good; that was easier.
 The hunger gnawed away at me.
 I didn’t want to chase my food.
-I wanted to eat.
-I knelt down and ate.
+I wanted to consume.
+I knelt down and fed.

 Suddenly, I was conscious again.
 I was me.

 Three corpses were sprawled across the floor, ripped to shreds.
 Limbs were torn from torsos and heads from necks.
-Two of the corpses were the women I had seen when I punched through the door; they must have been doctors, judging by the white coats, or what was left of the coats.
-The third person – a man – had some sort of uniform on.
+Two of the corpses were the women I had seen when I punched through the door; they must have been doctors, judging by the white coats.
+The third person – a man – had some sort of uniform on; a security guard, perhaps.

-Was it bad that I wasn’t upset by the sight?
-No, it really wasn’t.
-In fact, all it was doing was making me hungry.
+Is it bad that I wasn’t upset by the sight?
+In the moment, I didn’t think it was bad; now, I’m not so sure.
+All it was doing was making me hungry again.
 I drooled at the sight of the red, coagulating blood and its rich, copper smell.
-It make me hunger for more.
+It made me hungry for more.

-I swallowed.
+A moment of self-awareness washed over me as I pulled my gaze away from the beautiful colour swimming on the ground.
 Where was this craving coming from?
 I needed to think.
 I pushed myself off the wall and walked over to the doors leading out of the morgue.
 They didn’t open.
-I slammed the doors with my fists, and they folded open without a single moment of resistance.
+I slammed the doors with my fists, and they folded open without any resistance.

 I stared at them.
 Perhaps they were faulty.
 Gingerly, I reached out and touched a piece of the door.
 It felt like metal – cold and smooth – and looked like metal.